 Social and community responsibility

 We buy our toilet paper from the lovely people at Who Gives a Crap.
 Fifty percent of their profits are donated to help build toilets for those in need in developing countries.
-We support Orphfund through donation of a holiday at Yeranda for their yearly fundraising auction.
+We have supported Orphfund through donation of a holiday at Yeranda for their yearly fundraising auction.
 We have donated holidays to the Dungog Antiques Fair, a yearly charitable event and other worthy local groups over the years.
 Kalimna and Elouera Cottages were designed to be accessible to people with limited mobility, enabling wheelchair-bound guests to experience a holiday in the bush.
 We also provide a welcoming and inclusive environment for members of the LGBTI community and naturists.
-Ros, Kev and Dave also donate considerable time and expertise to local community groups such as the Dungog Common Recreation Reserve Trust, Dungog Common Landcare, the Dungog Festival and the Dungog Dash and Dawdle through volunteering.
+Ros and Dave also donate considerable time and expertise to local community groups such as the Dungog Common Recreation Reserve Trust, Dungog Common Landcare, the Dungog Festival and the Dungog Dash and Dawdle through volunteering.

 We acknowledge that nobody truly owns land and we are simply caretakers for future generations.
 We also acknowledge with sorrow that Yeranda was once part of Country of which the Gringai people and their forebears were custodians for millenia.
 A place where Aboriginal people lived in relative harmony with their environment and performed age-old ceremonies of celebration, initiation and renewal until they were violently displaced by European settlers.